-Last week, I visited Emily at Samford University.
-She is loving being a senior there and has big plans for this year.
-To make those plans, she and her room mates made a “Senior Bucket List” and pinned it to the fridge.
+A few years ago, I visited Emily at Samford University.
+She was loving being a senior there and had big plans for the entire year.
+To make those plans, she and her roommates made a “Senior Bucket List” and pinned it to the fridge.

 - Develop a signature family recipe.